 As always, the big annual New Year’s Eve fireworks display is a ticketed event.
-So if you want an up close and personal spot on the Victoria Embankment, then you’ll have to book in advance at £10.00 a pop.
+If you want an up close and personal spot on the Victoria Embankment then you’ll have to book in advance at £20.00 a pop.

 Watching the New Year’s Eve Fireworks on TV

 As always, the pyrotechnics will also be broadcast on live TV and streamed in 360 degrees by the BBC.
 They say the best views of the fireworks are on TV, so there’s absolutely no reason to feel bad if you don’t fancy shivering with the crowds.
 The display is broadcast on BBC One, hosted by the usual procession of news anchors and minor UK celebrities.
 There’s usually some kind of big concert or performance too — generally aimed at older audiences.